GROWN BY NATURE

 Receiving treatment early on is an easy way to battle autoimmune and inflammatory forms of arthritis.
 Patients usually seek treatments that reduce pain, enhance bodily functions, and stop the disease from spreading to other parts of the body.
 Anti-rheumatic drugs (DMARDs) are the standard treatment for inflammatory arthritis.
 However, cannabis is now seen as the perfect alternative prescription pills.

 CBD oil originates from the cannabis plant.
 It doesn’t have the psychoactive substance found in THC; therefore, it won’t make you high.
 Current studies on CBD oil show that it has positive effects on several painful conditions such as rheumatoid arthritis.
-These promising results first appeared in 2008 when a review concluded that CBD reduced pain associated with RA.
+These promising results first appeared in 2008 when a review concluded that CBD reduced pain, including CBD gummies associated with RA.
 It also improved sleep quality for patients without any adverse side effects.

 According to research conducted in 2016, CBD gel can potentially relieve and reduce joint pain and inflammation in rats.
 This gives hope for people living with arthritis, but more studies on CBD for treating rheumatoid arthritis are needed.